bbarker/bbarker-unison/transcripts/GeneticAlgorithms.output.md

 ## Mutation

-With mutation, during each generation, each "organism" will mutate zero or more of its basepairs.
-To keep things simple, we will cap this at one mutation:
+- During each generation, each "organism" (chromosome):
+  - Will mutate zero or more of its basepairs
+      - To keep things simple, we will just perform one mutation
+      - Later we will specify the rate of mutation

 ```ucm
 .uniopt.evo.genetic> view mutate